vseryakov/backendjs/README.md

 ## Icons
 The icons API provides ability for an account to store icons of different types.
-Each account keeps its own icons separate form other accounts, within the account icons can be separated by `prefix` which is just a name assigned to the icons set, for example to keep messages icons separate from albums, or use prefix for each separate album.
-Within the prefix icons can be assigned with unique id which can be any string.
+Each account keeps its own icons separate form other accounts, within the account icons can be separated by `prefix` which is just a namespace assigned to the icons set, for example to keep messages icons separate from albums, or use prefix for each separate album.
+Within the prefix icons can be assigned with unique type which can be any string.

+Prefix and type can consist from alphabetical characters and numbers, dots, underscores and dashes: [a-z0-9._-].
+This means, they are identificators, not real titles or names, a special mapping between prefix/type and album titles for example needs to be created separately.

+The supposed usage for type is to concatenate common identifiers first with more specific to form unique icon type which later can be queried by prefix or exactly by icon type.
+For example album id can be prefixed first, then sequential con number like album1:icon1, album1:icon2.... then retrieving all icons for an album would be only query with album1: prefix.

 - `/icon/get/prefix`
 - `/icon/get/prefix/type`

    Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by -api-images-dir parameter(default is images/ in the backend directory).
-Current account id is used to keep icons separate from other accounts.
-If `type` is used to specify any unique icon created with such type which can be any string.
+Current account id is used to keep icons separate from other accounts. `type` is used to specify unique icon created with such type which can be any string.

 - `/icon/put/prefix`
 - `/icon/put/prefix/type`